arjunvallyath234/RRT_star_warehouse_robot/README.md

 A mobile robot must reach a goal location

-The environment contains static obstacles (racks/walls)
+The environment contains both static and dynamic obstacles (walls)

 Other robots move independently while performing their own tasks